Johan Cornelis d'Ableing: Career

 D'Ableing joined the VOC as assistant with the chamber of Amsterdam and departed for Batavia on 9 February 1682 and in 1692 he was a junior merchant and cashier in the VOC's pay-office in Java.
 In 1694 he was promoted to the rank of merchant and in 1696 he became superintendent of the VOC's post at Palembang in South Sumatra.
 In October 1698, D'Ableing was summoned to Batavia because of private trade and in 1700 he was dismissed and repatriated to the Netherlands.

 In 1706 he was re-admitted to the service of the VOC as a senior merchant and on 6 May 1707, D'Ableing arrived at the Cape as secunde (second in command).
-He served under his cousin, governor, W. A. van der Stel, who on 16 April 1707 was notified of his dismissal and recall to the Netherlands.
-He was also informed that D'Ableing would act on his behalf pending the arrival of the next governor.
+He served under his cousin, governor W. A. van der Stel, who on 16 April 1707 was notified of his dismissal and recalled to the Netherlands.
+Van der Stel was also informed that D'Ableing would act on his behalf pending the arrival of the next governor.

 Louis van Assenburgh took over the administration on 1 February 1708 and D'Ableing continued as a senior merchant, secunde and chief administrator.
-Van Assenburgh and D'Ableing could not get along with each other and on 4 July 1710 D'Ableing resigned as secunde and left for Batavia, where he was promoted to Councillor Extraordinary of India.
+Van Assenburgh and D'Ableing did not get along with each other and on 4 July 1710 D'Ableing resigned as secunde and left for Batavia where he was promoted to Councillor Extraordinary of India.
 He later was appointed president of the college of orphan-masters, and in 1720 became councillor of India.